platformspec/site/docs/project/contributing.md

 ## How to Get Involved

 ### 1. **Explore and Engage via GitHub Discussions**

-We use **[GitHub Discussions](https://github.com/platformspec/site/discussions)** as our primary forum for conversations about the Platform Specification.
+We use **Slack channel** **[#platformspec](https://cloud-native.slack.com/archives/C0826E3MFFA)** as our primary mechanism for conversations about the Platform Specification.
 Whether you’re a newcomer or a seasoned platform engineer, feel free to join the discussions.
 This space allows you to:

 - Ask questions about the project.
 - Share ideas or proposals for new features.